yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     Taking advantage of different providers will enable Woodgrove to maintain robust connectivity to Azure even in the case of a catastrophic provider issue.

-    Because of the potential of large amounts of data movement back and forth between Azure and the on-premises environment, the metered data option was chosen for both ExpressRoute circuits (customer has the option of converting from metered to unlimited if needed).
+    Because of the potential of large amounts of data movement back and forth between Azure and the on-premises environment, the metered data option was chosen for both ExpressRoute circuits (the customer has the option of converting from metered to unlimited if needed).
 From a bandwidth perspective, after completing a study of current bandwidth usage trends, 1 Gbps circuit sizes were selected for both ExpressRoute circuits.

 2. What ExpressRoute peering options you would enable and what workloads would use them?
 Diagram your peering configuration including subnet, IP and autonomous system number configuration needed.